mpwolfe/gRPC-C-Go-Registry-Consul/README.md

     google.golang.org/grpc              - gRPC for go
     goji.io, goji.io/pat                        - for web interface
     consulapi  "github.com/hashicorp/consul/api   - consul REST api for the registry

+The home directory for the go programs:   /src/google.golang.org/grpc/examples/customer The go programs can use genprotoc.sh which creates the customer.pb.go and moves it to  customer/customer.pb.go

 The c++ programss are using additional software:

-    SQLITE3 as a shared library with embedded c/c++ api protocol buffers version 3
+    - SQLITE3 as a shared library with embedded c/c++ api
+    - protocol buffers version 3
-    gRPC for c++
+    - gRPC for c++

+The home directory for the C++ programs:   /grpc/examples/cpp/customer

 To get a feel for how the software fits together we do the following.
 Note: all clients and servers are configured for localhost 127.0.0.1